-There have been plenty examples of the years of quality players who have moved to the Premier League with big reputations only to struggle on these shores.
+Many regard the Premier League as the hardest league to play in, and several players with big reputations have moved to these shores only to struggle.
 Some of them simply made the move too late for English fans to see the best of them.

-There are also several examples of players who were let go by Premier League clubs as youngsters or even during their supposed peak years only to go on and impress elsewhere.
-Such as this lot…
+But other players have been let go by Premier League clubs as youngsters or even in their supposed peak years due to apparently being not good enough, only to then go and prove themselves in a big way somewhere else…

-Plenty of eyebrows were raised when Barcelona announced the €40million signing of former Tottenham midfielder Paulinho from Guangzhou Evergrande.
+Plenty of eyebrows were raised when Barcelona announced the €40million signing of former Tottenham midfielder Paulinho from Guangzhou Evergrande in 2016.

 Paulinho arrived at White Hart Lane in 2013 with an impressive reputation but failed to live up to the hype and was sold on two years later at a loss.

-However, the 29-year-old regained his best form in China, scored a hat-trick for Brazil against Uruguay in 2017, and was a regular during his first season with Barcelona.
+However, the 31-year-old regained his best form in China, scored a hat-trick for Brazil against Uruguay in 2017, and was a regular during his first season with Barcelona.

 He was even praised by Ronaldinho: “Everyone in Brazil already knew [what he could do] due to the excellent work he did at Corinthians.
 He really stood out.
 Everyone knows about his quality, and he’s showing that once again.”